 - Scalability and sustainability

-- March 19, 2018: Finalists will present at a special poster session at the Population Health Colloquium in Philadelphia
+- March 18, 2019: Finalists will present during a special poster session at the Population Health Colloquium in Philadelphia

-For more information about the Hearst Health Prize, visit www.jefferson.edu/HearstHealthPrize.
+For additional information about the Hearst Health Prize, please visit www.jefferson.edu/HearstHealthPrize.